-Like all other sectors, the media industry has been impacted by digital transformation too.
-From newspapers to news channels to over the top content (OTT), the entire industry is undergoing a rehaul.
+So progressive web apps for Magento 2 and Shopify stores already get a lot of buzz.
+But that’s not the only industry.
+Like all other sectors, digital transformation has also impacted the media industry.
+The entire industry is undergoing a rehaul from newspapers to news channels to over-the-top content (OTT).
 The digital changes are being led by changing consumer expectations and the need for instant access to content on any device, anywhere.
-The addition of various social channels and streaming services to gain information or entertainment has added to the woes of traditional media.
+Adding various social channels and streaming services to gain information or entertainment has added to the woes of traditional media.

-But there are several key challenges that users face while accessing news or media sites on their devices.
+But users face several key challenges while accessing news or media sites on their devices.

 - Stiff competition from social media sites and apps which are important sources of news

 - Overload of content from all channels and very little time to consume it

 - On a smaller device, ads can seem disruptive and reduce user engagement

 - Slow loading times of news sites, especially when the number of concurrent users is high